NickKelly1/nkp-linked-list/README.md

 console.log(list.head); // 'b'
 ```

-### LinkedList.prototype.unshift
+### LinkedList.prototype.pop

-Unshift values onto the start of the LinkedList.

-Similar to `Array.prototype.unshift` but returns the LinkedList instance.
+Retrieve and remove the item at the tail of the LinkedList if it exists.

 ```ts
 // interface